 While a loan is performing (i.e.: not in default) each Provision Fund is designed to cover:

 Separately, in a situation where lenders vote to accept a proposal from a borrower for debt forgiveness when there is a clear alternative that offers the prospect of full recovery of lenders' funds, the Provision Fund will not normally cover losses for those individual lenders who voted to accept that loss.
-Lenders that did not vote or that individually voted against taking a loss should expect to be covered by the Provision Fund irrespective of a majority decision to take a loss.
+Lenders that did not vote or that individually voted against taking a loss should expect to be covered by the Provision Fund.

 How is the Provision Fund funded?